 A capacitor of 40 uF parallel to the inductive circuit changes cosφ to 0.79 and sinφ to 0.62.

 Also, the source current decreases by more than a factor of 2 (1.38A to 0.55 A), the Watt power keeps almost the same (49.46 to 47.87 W) (see results below).
 This is a good example of how a capacitor influences the power factor.

 Notice that all parameters are free to choose, so a wide range of problems can be analyzed.

-You can download the program.
+You can download the program v2 with corrected language.

-Program that calculates the capacitor value to achieve a cosφ=1
+A program that calculates the capacitor value to achieve a cosφ=1

 The program IMPROPF.8xp is demonstrated below.
 First, the original inductive circuit without a capacitor is analyzed.
 After that, the optimal capacitor value is calculated and the optimal circuit is analyzed again

 The results show a cosφ of 0.57 which is not very high.
 The current is 1.2 A. The reactive power is 108.75 Var and the real power equals 75W.
 The voltage loss across Rs=2.4 V.

 The calculation results of an optimized system with cosφ= 1

 After analyzing the original inductive circuit, the program calculates the optimal capacitor value to improve the cosφ to 1.
 The optimized system shows a cosφ =1.
 The calculated capacitor equals 24.44uF.
 The source current decreases to 0.66A.
 The voltage loss across Rs decreases to 1.33V.
 The total reactive power =0Var.